chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``number of particles`` is set to one as we only want one particle.

-* The ``stencil order`` is set to 3 as this is the highest order we can use for this case, and it will not lead to Runge instability.
+* ``stencil order`` is set to 3 as this is the highest order we can use for this case, and it will not lead to Runge instability.

-* The ``refine mesh inside radius factor`` is set to 0.8.
+* ``refine mesh inside radius factor`` is set to 0.8.
 This creates a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure a small enough mesh around the particle.

-* The ``refine mesh outside radius factor`` is set to 1.3.
+* ``refine mesh outside radius factor`` is set to 1.3.
 This creates a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure a small enough mesh around the particle.

-* The ``initial refinement`` is set to 6.
+* ``initial refinement`` is set to 6.
 Here we want to have the mesh as small as possible for the first time step.
 To achieve this, we refine every element with at least one vertex in the refinement zone around the particle 6 times before the simulation starts.
 This ensures that all the cells in the refinement zone around the particle is as small as possible.
-This number of refinement is 1 more than necessary.
+This number of refinements is 1 more than necessary.
 This is to avoid having part of the particle not properly refined as the initial mesh is big enough that some elements cut by the IB may not be properly detected at the beginning of the process.
 Doing one more refinement ensures that all the elements are properly refined.

-* The ``integrate motion`` is set to true because we are interested in the dynamic of the particle as it sediments in the rectangular box.
+* ``integrate motion`` is set to true because we are interested in the dynamic of the particle as it sediments in the rectangular box.

-* The ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.
+* ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.

-* The ``length ratio`` as been set to 2.
+* ``length ratio`` has been set to 2.
 This is small enough, so it does not impact too much the conditioning of the matrix while avoiding interpolation of the immersed boundary stencil in multiple elements.

-* The ``particle nonlinear tolerance`` has been set to 1e-5.
+* ``particle nonlinear tolerance`` has been set to 1e-5.
 This is small enough to ensure that the particle dynamics are adequately resolved.
 We expect a velocity of the particle of the order of 10.

-* The ``gravity`` ``Function expression`` is set to 0;-981;0 according to the definition of the case.
+* ``gravity`` ``Function expression`` is set to 0;-981;0 according to the definition of the case.
 As we choose the long axis of the rectangular box along the Y, we define gravity in this direction.

 The following parameters are defined in the particle subsection.

-* The ``position`` Function expression is set to 5;12.75;5.
+* ``position`` Function expression is set to 5;12.75;5.
 This is the initial position of the particle according to the description of the case.

-* The ``velocity`` Function expression is set to 0;0;0.
+* ``velocity`` Function expression is set to 0;0;0.
 This is the initial velocity of the particle since it starts at rest.

-* The ``radius`` is set to 0.75.
+* ``radius`` is set to 0.75.
 This is according to the definition of the case where the particle has a diameter of 1.5 cm.

-* The ``density`` is set to 0.001120.
+* ``density`` is set to 0.001120.
 This is according to the definition of the case.

 ---------------
 Results
 ---------------

-In this section we will briefly show some results of this simulation.
+In this section, we will briefly show some results of this simulation.

 First, we look at a slice of the velocity profile during the acceleration phase.